Getting a diagnosis

 - You may have a better understanding of your experiences as a child.

-- You may benefit from the support and friendship of a larger group of adults on the spectrum.
+- You may benefit from the support and friendship of a larger group of other autistic adults.

 Getting a diagnosis – children < 18 years

-If you have concerns about your child’s development, it’s important to raise them with a qualified professional, including a General Practitioner (GP) who may refer your child for an autism assessment.
+If you have questions about your child’s development, it’s important to raise them with a qualified professional, including a General Practitioner (GP) who may refer your child for an autism assessment.

-Alternatively, if you have concerns about your child’s development, and think that they may have autism, you can refer them directly to a number of professionals that can assess for autism.
+Alternatively, if you have questions about your child’s development, and think that they may be autistic, you can refer them directly to a number of professionals that can assess for autism.

 Getting a diagnosis – adults > 18 years

-The assessment process for adults might look a bit different than that for children.
-Generally, referrals for adult diagnosis are made by the adults themselves, by their parent/carer with their consent, or by their partner.
+The assessment process as an adult might look a bit different than that for children.
+Generally, referrals for adult diagnosis are made by you, as an adult.
+Referrals can also be made by individuals, parent or carer or by your partner with your consent.

 What to do following a diagnosis

-A diagnosis of autism can raise many emotions – relief at finally having an answer to some of the concerns you had about your or your child’s development, sadness, fear of the future, or even grief.
-All of these feelings and emotions are normal and should be allowed to run their course.
+A diagnosis of autism can raise many emotions – relief at finally having an answer to some of the questions that you may have had about your or your child’s development, excitement, sadness, fear or even grief.
+All of these feelings and emotions are okay and should be allowed to run their course.

 On a practical level, having a diagnosis can link you in with a wide range of available services and support.